 There were several major research programs under way during the 1972 to 1981 period that attracted excellent graduate students, major federal and other research funding, and produced research results that were widely published and well recognized.
-Most of the research was funded by the National Science Foundation (NSF); the Department of Energy (DOE) and its predecessor agencies, Office of Coal Research and Energy Research and Development Administration (ERDA); the Environmental Protection Agency (EPA); and the Electric Power Research Institute through their funding of coal conversion research.
+Most of the research was funded by the of Coal Research and Energy Research and Development Administration (ERDA); the Environmental conversion research.